 4. Inclusive and Adaptable for Diverse Learners

 The Wild Robot is written at a 5th–6th grade reading level (Lexile 740L), making it accessible for middle schoolers and adaptable for younger or older children.
+The audiobook is even more accessible!
 This makes it a fun read for families like mine with mixed age ranges, but it’s also adaptable for different classrooms as well.

 5. Inspires Creativity and Project-Based Learning